unitaryfund/qrack/README.md

 A `QInterface` can be thought of as like simply a one-dimensional array of qubits, within which any qubit has the capacity to directly and fully entangle with any and all others.
 Bits can be manipulated on by a single bit gate at a time, or gates and higher level quantum instructions can be acted over arbitrary contiguous sets of bits.
 A qubit start index and a length is specified for parallel operation of gates over bits or for higher level instructions, like arithmetic on arbitrary width registers.
 Some methods are designed for (bitwise and register-like) interface between quantum and classical bits.
 See the Doxygen for the purpose of gate-like and register-like functions.

-Qrack has already been integrated with a [MOS 6502 emulator](https://github.com/vm6502q/vm6502q), which demonstrates Qrack's original purpose, for use in developing chip-like quantum computer emulators.
+Qrack was originally integrated with a [MOS 6502 emulator](https://github.com/vm6502q/vm6502q), demonstrating its originally intended user for developing chip-like quantum computer emulators.
 (The base 6502 emulator to which Qrack was added for that project is by Marek Karcz, many thanks to Marek!
 See https://github.com/makarcz/vm6502.)

-A number of useful "pseudo-quantum" operations, which could not be carried out by true hardware quantum computers easily or at all, are included in the API for purposes like debugging, but also for potential speed-up, by allowing the classical emulation to leverage nonphysical exceptions to quantum logic, like by cloning a quantum state.
-In practice, though, quantum circuit programs might not rely on this (nonphysical) functionality at all.
-(The MOS 6502 emulator referenced above does not.
-It happens, many of these methods will not be exotic at all, to those familiar with other major quantum computing libraries.
-For example, notably, simply returning a full vector of probability amplitudes actually qualifies as "pseudo-quantum," in this sense.)

 Qrack compiles like a library.
 To include in your project: